 Originally published in May 2025.
-Updated July 29th, 2025, by Rob Baer with images of the new board game and contents.
+Updated September 29th, 2025, by Rob Baer, as the game is orderable after the Dawn of War IV video game reveal.

-Games Workshop sneakily put an image of the new board game in with their Skulls preview video on May 22nd, 2025.
+Games Workshop sneakily put an image of the new board game in with their Skulls preview video on May 22nd, 2025, and now we have an official release.

 - Primaris Chaplain